Access to Public Lands

 Related AMA Positions

-• The AMA supports management practices that recognize the value of responsible OHV recreation and work to improve the availability of recreational sites and activities.
+- The AMA supports management practices that recognize the value of responsible OHV recreation and work to improve the availability of recreational sites and activities.

-• The AMA supports actions by land managers and agencies that increase quality OHV recreational opportunities.
+- The AMA supports actions by land managers and agencies that increase quality OHV recreational opportunities.
 This includes increases in trail mileage (and quality of the experience), maintenance of trails, and the development of trailhead and trailside amenities and facilities.

-• The AMA supports actions by land managers and local jurisdictions to secure and protect access to historic and established routes of travel into and across public lands.
+- The AMA supports actions by land managers and local jurisdictions to secure and protect access to historic and established routes of travel into and across public lands.

-• The AMA supports actions that invite OHV enthusiasts to participate in the public lands management process.
+- The AMA supports actions that invite OHV enthusiasts to participate in the public lands management process.
 This includes the encouragement of volunteer efforts, participation in program and project-level decision-making and acts to implement program and project decisions.

-• The AMA supports legislation and administrative actions that recognize the value of OHV recreational opportunities, improve professional management, and develop and strengthen OHV recreation funding sources.
+- The AMA supports legislation and administrative actions that recognize the value of OHV recreational opportunities, improve professional management, and develop and strengthen OHV recreation funding sources.

-• The AMA supports the development of collaborative efforts with other recreation and special interest groups, especially those interested in trail-based recreation, to improve understanding and respect among all members of the trails community and to enhance the diverse recreational trails opportunities available to all Americans.
+- The AMA supports the development of collaborative efforts with other recreation and special interest groups, especially those interested in trail-based recreation, to improve understanding and respect among all members of the trails community and to enhance the diverse recreational trails opportunities available to all Americans.

-• The AMA supports scholarly research that objectively portrays the role of OHV recreation and its relationship to participants, the environment and society.
-It is expected that researchers will make every effort to develop an understanding with OHV enthusiasts of the purpose, method and proposed use of such studies.
+- The AMA supports scholarly research that objectively portrays the role of OHV recreation and its relationship to participants, the environment and society.
+It is expected that researchers will make every effort to develop an understanding with OHV enthusiasts of the purpose, method and proposed use of such studies

 Closures of Recreational Lands

 The AMA recognizes that there may be limited situations that justify an emergency closure of recreational lands or trails despite a lack of scientific documentation.
-However, if such a closure is performed, the responsible agency has thereby created an obligation to immediately commence an objective scientific study to determine how and when the lands or trails may be reopened for their former recreational uses.
+However, if such a closure is performed, the managing agency has thereby created an obligation to immediately commence an objective scientific study to determine how and when the lands or trails may be reopened for their former recreational uses.

-The AMA also encourages alternative sites be opened if a recreational area is going to be closed for an extended period of time.
+The AMA also encourages alternative sites to be opened if a recreational area is going to be closed for an extended period of time.

 The AMA will assist and encourage its membership and other enthusiasts to develop cooperative relationships with land managers and land management agencies.
 This includes volunteerism, working with management to document activities and interacting with other recreational and local interests.